hmrc/income-tax-software-choices-acceptance-tests/README.md

 ### Run a set of tests

-You can run a set of tests using tags, for example with the tag `Intent`
+You can run a set of tests using tags, for example with the tag `<TagName>`
 ```
-./run_tags.sh chrome local true Intent
+./run_tags.sh chrome local true TagName
 ```

 ## Scalafmt